syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 N> The resulted PDF document size will be large since all the necessary signature information, Certificate Revocation List (CRL), and Online Certificate Status Protocol (OCSP) are embedded.

-The following code example explains how to create LTV PDF.
+The following code example explains how to create LTV PDF using [PdfSignature](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Security.PdfSignature.html) class.

 {% tabs %}